 The perception of rural America is often one of stagnation and decline: High school graduates flee their small towns for college or to jump-start exciting careers, never to return.
 Despite the loss of the 20-somethings, Extension research fellow Ben Winchester didn’t see doom and gloom for rural America.
 By 2011 he had the research data to uncover another rural migration trend: growth among 30- to 44-year-olds.
 He called this addition of middle-agers, who bring with them educational achievements and established earning power, the “brain gain.”

 Winchester published studies about the trend and led research to learn more about these new rural residents.
-He and his colleagues in Extension’s Center for Community Vitality have helped community leaders reach out to newcomers and focus on becoming a place to move to rather than worry about young people moving away.
+He and his colleagues in Extension’s Department of Community Development have helped community leaders reach out to newcomers and focus on becoming a place to move to rather than worry about young people moving away.

 Extension research about the rural “brain gain” has inspired resident recruitment efforts throughout the state.

 Extension 4-H partners with Ka Joog to reach Somali-American youth

 Education is regarded highly in the Somali-American community.
 In 2014, a new partnership began connecting Somali youth to Extension 4-H and the University.
 Science, Technology, Engineering and Math (STEM) programs were the first 4-H programs delivered with Ka Joog, a nonprofit on the West Bank in Minneapolis, which served approximately 2,500 Somali youth annually at the time.